KeyValueSoftwareSystems/react-inline-avatars/README.md

     <tr>
       <td><code><b>totalUserCount?:</b> number</code></td>
       <td>
-      To specify the total number of users present if the additional count is to be displayed at the end of the image stack
+      To specify the total number of users present if the additional count is to be displayed at the end of the image stack.
+The additional count displayed will be the difference between this value and length of data array
       </td>
       <td><code>0</code></td>
     </tr>